-STEP 1: first make sure you have the correct wiring for this setup.
+STEP 1: Make sure you have the correct wiring for this setup.

-2. the second cable is an optional cable used to extend the connection from the joystick. this is a DB9 Male - DB9 Female. using pins 2, 3, &5 (seen below)
+- The second cable is an optional cable used to extend the connection from the joystick.
+This is a DB9 Male - DB9 Female. using pins 2, 3, &5 (seen below)

-3. the next cable is used to daisy chain the cameras together. this is a Visca-Cascade-8pin-Mini-Din Male to Male.
+- The next cable is used to daisy chain the cameras together.
+This is a Visca-Cascade-8pin-Mini-Din Male to Male.

 This cable is used between the cameras in the daisy chain. below is the pinout for this cable.

 STEP 2: Make sure you have all the cables connected correctly